 Tailored Hydration and Recovery Plans

 Understanding the essential role of hydration in regards to training and nutrition is another large emphasis of Maurer’s training program, especially in Tennessee’s intense summer heat.
 Maurer customizes hydration plans to fit each athlete’s unique needs, classifying athletes based on sweat levels and other factors.
-After rigorous training or games, her athletes benefit from recovery drinks like chocolate milk or additional hydration options like Right Stuff to meet their electrolyte needs.
+After rigorous training or games, her athletes benefit from recovery drinks like chocolate milk or additional hydration options like The Right Stuff to meet their electrolyte needs.
 Her individualized approach not only optimizes hydration and muscle repair in the athletes who need it most, but also reduces risks of cramping, fatigue, and injuries.

 “We categorize the kids on their hydration,” says Coach Maurer.
 “So if they’re a super salty sweater, they’re going to get The Right Stuff a couple of times a day.
 If they’re middle of the road, then they’re going to get a lower sodium content.
 If they’re not really sweaters, they never cramp, then they’re gonna get even lower.
 So it individualizes things.”